nabilhassein/bitcurry/README.md

 ## workflow

-If you use Emacs or something similar, make sure you get virthualenv.el, and
+If you use Emacs, make sure you get [virthualenv.el](https://github.com/Paczesiowa/virthualenv/blob/master/virthualenv.el), and

     M-x virthualenv-activate

+every time you start working.
+(Or do the equivalent in your environment of choice; for example, if you're on the command-line, then repeat the incantation above, i.e.

+    source .virthualenv/bin/activate

-or the equivalent every time you start hacking; if you forget, your inferior ghci (or whatever) will be unable to find packages that were `cabal install`-ed in the local virtual environment, as ghci will instead search the normal environment.
+If you forget, your inferior ghci (or whatever) will be unable to find packages that were `cabal install`-ed in the local virtual environment, as ghci will instead search the normal environment.